Enforcing Your Final Wishes

 - Finally, based on one’s personal convictions or religious beliefs, certain provisions in a revocable living trust or last Will and Testament can include: (1) whether a specific type of service or memorial should take place, (2) what should occur at the service, and (3) whether certain religious prayers including masses should be said at defined periods of time.

-For more information or if you have questions about having your final wishes enforced in Arizona, please the Estate Planning Attorneys at Mesch Clark Rothschild at (520) 624-8886 to make an appointment.
+For more information or if you have questions about having your final wishes enforced in Arizona, please contact the Estate Planning Attorneys at Mesch Clark Rothschild at (520) 624-8886 to make an appointment.